OliverLevy/homebridge-http-contact-sensor-boolean/README.md

 # homebridge-http-contact-sensor

-This is a plugin for [homebridge](https://github.com/nfarina/homebridge) which can monitor Contact / Door sensor via a HTTP endpoint that returns `0` or `1` depending on the sensor state.
+This is a plugin for [homebridge](https://github.com/nfarina/homebridge) which can monitor Contact / Door sensor via a HTTP endpoint that returns `0` or `1` or true or false, or "true" or "false" depending on the sensor state.

 ## Install